Limited Offer: Early Black Friday Deal

 Some handsy golfers get their right hand involved in some shots, but it’s very hard to stay consistent throughout your entire round.

 Take some practice swings where just the left hand is on the club.
 Then put the right hand on and see the difference in the feel.
 Let the right hand be on for the ride.
+The lead hand and wrist controls the clubface angle.

 Learn to Compress the Ball

 Want to get the ball up a little higher in the air?
+Want to gain a few extra yards of distance?

-You must hit down and through it.
+You must hit and compress the ball.

 So many amateur golfers try to pick the ball clean right from the top of the turf.
 Although the golf superintendents will probably love you for this, you are doing yourself a disservice.

 Take a narrow stance, choke down on the club a bit, and then lean a little on your left side before you take the club back.
-When you strike the golf ball, you will want to make sure you still have some weight leaning on that left side and are ready to strike the ball cleanly.
+When you strike the golf ball, you will want to ensure you still have some weight leaning on that left side and are ready to strike the ball cleanly.

 Play with Different Stance Positions